 I’m so proud of myself for not getting bitten!
 This was an experience and a half, one of my most memorable from Thailand.

-- Carry absolutely no food or drink when you enter the Monkey temple Lop Buri.
+- Carry absolutely no food or drink when you enter the Lopburi Monkey temple.
 They will take a bottle of coke out of your bag, take the top off and neck it!

 - Don’t have anything in your pockets – no mints, no crisps, no tic-tacs!